cecat/soundviz/README.md

 5. Where to find the logs you want to analyze depends on which tool you used to generate them:

-5.1 If using this tool to analyze logs from Home Assistant Yamcam add-on.
+    5.1 If using this tool to analyze logs from Home Assistant Yamcam add-on, you'll need to scp the logs from your Home Assistant server to the machine you are using to run the soundviz code.
+Log into your Home Assistant server vi ssh or use the Terminal window:
-Move copies of logs of interest into ./logs.

-From your Home Assistant server running Yamcam, copy a log file to ./logs.
-(log into Home Assistant using *SSH* or *Terminal*)

-**FROM HOME ASSISTANT CLI:**
 ```
 cd /media/yamcam
 ls -lt
 scp *.csv <your_username>@<yourhost>:/<path to>/soundviz/logs/
 ```

     5.2 If using this tool to analyze logs from the command line SVP tool, move or copy logs from the directory where you ran the SVP tool, within its *logs* subdirectory.
 From your soundviz directory:
 ```